 Some individuals experience complications with the AV fistula or graft.
 An infection, inadequate blood flow, or a blockage caused by scar tissue or a blood clot are all possibilities.

 During dialysis, the dialysis needle seldom comes out of the arm, nor does a tube come out of the machine.
 A blood leak detecting device warns patients and medical personnel of the situation.
 The machine is temporarily turned off while the problem is resolved.
-This mechanism guards against blood loss.
+This mechanism guard against blood loss.

 Peritoneal dialysis involves the use of microscopical vessels inside the abdominal lining (peritoneum) to filter blood with the use of a dialysis solution.
 This solution is a cleansing liquid made up of water, salt, and other additives.
 Peritoneal dialysis is performed at home.